santiagosayshey/Brain-Two/Dictionarry/Thoughts.md

-- Do you want to download the best possible quality movies?
-Or do you want
+- Do you want to download the best possible quality movies regardless of file size?